ysmei97/ysmei97.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Electrical Engineering, The George Washington University, 2024 (expected)
+* Ph.D. in Electrical Engineering, The George Washington University, 2024
 * B.E. in Automation Engineering, Huazhong University of Science and Technology, 2019

 Experience